codacy-open-source-projects-scans/mongodb/src/mongo/db/catalog/README.md

 timestamps back to the oldest timestamp.
 These are used for efficient lookups into the durable catalog, and are resilient to create, drop and rename operations.

-Operations that use collection locks (in any [lockmode](#lock-modes)) can rely on the catalog information of the collection not changing.
-However, when unlocking and then relocking, not only should operations recheck catalog information to ensure it is still valid, they should also make sure to abandon the storage snapshot, so it is consistent with the in memory catalog.
+Operations that use collection locks (in any [lock mode](../concurrency/README.md#lock-modes)) can rely on the catalog information of the collection not changing.
+However, when unlocking and then re-locking, not only should operations recheck catalog information to ensure it is still valid, they should also make sure to abandon the storage snapshot, so it is consistent with the in memory catalog.

 ## Two-Phase Collection and Index Drop